Saturday, September 25, 2010

 Earth Day is April 22, make a commitment to change two things in your life that will reduce your carbon footprint and help mother earth.

-1. I commit to taking more showers and less baths.
+I already wash my clothes in cold water and haven't used my dryer in almost a year, so I will try to:1.
+I commit to taking more showers and less baths.
 (I love a hot bath, so this is a biggie for me.)
 This will save water and electricity.

 2. I am going to try to buy my food locally as much as I possibly can.